 The barriers to sustainable innovation

 Fortunately, we are on the right track.
 Many great innovative ideas and initiatives are emerging that contribute to a better world.
-Yet it comes with a hitch.
+Yet it comes with a catch.
 Translating these ideas into a product or service is an intensive and complex process that has the tendency to halt somewhere halfway.
-A start-up could have the proper technical background, but never really thought about the costs of their business or an innovation remains in the R&D phase, without ever a prototype being build.
+A start-up can have the proper technical background, but may have never really thought the costs of their business through properly; or an innovation remains in the R&D phase, never making it to the prototype stage.

-In other words, the innovation process has a gap between idea and reality that holds back sustainable developments.
+In other words, an innovation process can have a gap between idea and reality, holding back sustainable development.

 DORP’s place in the innovation process

 In DORP, we seize this challenge and take the lead.
 It is a unique Living Lab where different disciplines take on the adventure, discover new things and innovate.
 DORPlings range from start-ups to artists and from technicians to students.
 The result?
 A rapid flow of concepts and experiments!

 In the form of DORP, with experts, coaches, short inspiration sessions and fully stacked workplaces, we create a place where the circular economy is visualized and experienced.
 Crucial in all this is the possibility, perhaps even the condition, to fail.
 After all, if nothing goes wrong in an innovation process, is the innovation really innovative enough?